ventus-ag/documentation/content/products/network/floating-ips.md

 - come up with the description on the next opened *Create Floating IP window* and click on the CREATE icon:
 ![](../../../assets/images/networks/net-4.png?classes=border,shadow?width=50%)

-After these steps, the newly created Subnet will be added to the *Subnets page*:
+After these steps, the newly created Floating IP will be added to the *Floating IPs page*:
 ![](../../../assets/images/networks/16.png?classes=border,shadow)

+Also, when creating Floating IP, you can immediately associate it with a previously created Interface:

 {{% notice note %}}
 You can connect Subnets to each other by attaching Router.